Tree crown measurement: Crown volume estimates

 Crown volume includes the entire living canopy of a tree from the base of the live crown to the upper edge of the crown and from the outer edge of the branch tips inward.
 It does not include dead branches, above or below the living portion of the canopy, nor any epicormic sprout below the base of the living crown.
 It does include hollows or voids encompassed within those boundaries.
-Crown volume does measure the mass of the branches or foliage as it does not include measurements of the density of foliage and branches not their weight.
 The crown volumes generally cannot be adequately represented by simple geometric shapes due their irregularity in form.

 For extremely complex shapes the surface of the crown can be mapped in three dimensions from a series of external or internal survey stations.
 From each station the position of a point on the surface of the crown can be mapped using a compass, laser rangefinder, and clinometer.
 Measurements made include azimuth from the surveying location, distance from surveying position, distance to the point, and inclination to the point.
 These can be converted to (x, y, z) coordinates for each point, and the measurements between different surveying locations can be tied together by measuring the relative positions between the different surveying locations.

 The distance to the target point: